nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/ug_dfu.rst

    The sizes and configurations of slot0 and slot1 are asymmetrical.

 Refer to `Preparing the DFU-ready variant of your board`_ for an example of how to partition the memory using DTS.

+For more details on memory partitioning and releated concepts, see :ref:`dfu_memory_partitioning`.

 .. _ug_dfu_firmware_loader: